Загальні відомості про терапію злоякісних новоутворень

 ЗаRobert Peter Gale, MD, PhD, DSC(hc), Imperial College London

-Curing cancer requires eliminating all cells capable of causing cancer recurrence in a person's lifetime.
+Treatment of cancer involves destroying malignant cells.
+Curative treatment requires eliminating all cells capable of causing cancer recurrence in a person's lifetime.
 The major modalities of therapy are

-Surgery is the oldest effective cancer therapy.
-It can be used alone or in combination with other modalities.
+Surgery may be used alone or in combination with other modalities.
 The size, type, and location of the cancer may determine operability and outcome.
-The presence of metastases typically precludes surgery.
+Sometimes neoadjuvant chemotherapy is administered to decrease tumor size, to facilitate optimal surgical resection.
+The presence of metastases typically precludes curative surgery.

-• Conventional cytotoxic therapy (eg, fluorouracil, methotrexate, daunorubicin, cyclophosphamide)
+• Conventional cytotoxic chemotherapy (eg, fluorouracil, methotrexate, daunorubicin, cyclophosphamide)

-• Hormonal therapy (for selected cancers, eg, prostate, breast, endometrium)
+• Endocrine therapy (for selected hormone-sensitive cancers, eg, prostate, breast, endometrium)

-• Differentiating drugs such as retinoids (for acute promyelocytic leukemia) and isocitrate dehydrogenase-2 (IDH2) inhibitors (for acute myeloid leukemia)
+• Differentiating agents (eg, retinoids for acute promyelocytic leukemia and isocitrate dehydrogenase-2 (IDH2) inhibitors for acute myeloid leukemia)

-• Targeted drugs that exploit the growing knowledge of genomics and cellular and molecular biology (eg, imatinib for chronic myeloid leukemia)
+• Targeted therapies that exploit the growing knowledge of genomics and cellular and molecular biology (eg, imatinib for chronic myeloid leukemia)

 Often, modalities are combined to create a treatment program that is appropriate for the patient, based on patient and tumor characteristics as well as patient preferences.
-These modalities can be combined with the primary treatment at the same time or used before or after.
-The primary purpose of adjuvant therapy, which is given after, and neoadjuvant therapy, which is given beforehand, is to prevent cancer recurrence and increase survival.
+Various modalities may be used as the primary treatment or before or after the primary treatment.
+Terminology (1) used to describe types of cancer therapy includes:

 Overall treatment should be coordinated among a radiation oncologist, surgeon, and medical oncologist, where appropriate.
 Choice of modalities constantly evolves, and numerous controlled research trials continue.
 When available and appropriate, clinical trial participation should be considered and discussed with patients.